Wicked (musical): In popular culture

-"Defying Gravity" is featured in the Glee episode "Wheels," where Rachel (Lea Michele) and Kurt (Chris Colfer) sing it separately in a competition for the lead solo from the first season.
+In the Glee episode "Wheels," Rachel (Lea Michele) and Kurt (Chris Colfer) separately sing "Defying Gravity" in a competition for the lead solo.
 It was featured again in "100", the hundredth episode in the series.
-Media as diverse as the anime series Red Garden, the daytime drama Passions and the Buffy the Vampire Slayer graphic novels have all parodied Wickeds songs and characters.

-The satiric musical The Book of Mormon also openly nods to Wicked, particularly in the song "You and Me (But Mostly Me)", presenting two rivals-to-friends and notably ending with Elder Cunningham holding a tune reminding of the famous ending of Elphaba's "Defying Gravity".
-The Oscar-winning song "Let It Go" from the successful 2013 Disney feature film Frozen, that also won the Academy Award for Best Animated Feature, had been compared to "Defying Gravity" due to its similar theme and similar singing style, and was sung by the original Elphaba, Idina Menzel.
+In The Book of Mormon in the song "You and Me (But Mostly Me)", presents a rivals-to-friends story with some similarities to Elphaba and Glinda and ends with Elder Price imitating Elphaba's ending to "Defying Gravity".
+The theme and style of the song "Let It Go" from the 2013 Disney hit Frozen, sung by the original Elphaba, Idina Menzel, has been compared to "Defying Gravity".